ammekDourourou/c44/README.md

-# c44
+# about c44
-we create basic working programs
+we are a gret repository for console applications